mukherjeeangan26/Steady_Dynamic_ECNN/Test Data/README.md

 simulated data to generate training data, i.e., no noise (where truth and measurements are the same), time-invariant bias with an additional zero-mean Gaussian noise, and time-varying bias with an additional Gaussian noise distribution, respectively.

-Note that the base (truth) case, i.e., the tab named 'NoNoise' represents the dataset obtained from simulation of an appropriate first-principles model.
-It was also observed that the difference in heat (energy) balance for the 'True Data', i.e., the data containing no noise was not exactly zero in megawatts (MW) scale with respect to the superheater system.
-The corresponding difference in Q (MW) is also provided in the excel spreadsheet with respect to the true data obtained by simulation of the first-principles model.
-Although the specific formulation of the training and forward problems remain independent of the specfic types of constraints imposed, in this work, it is desired to see whether the ECNN models converge at the 'True Data' considered even when trained against noisy transient data.
-Therefore, the corresponding constraint equations are modified to arrive at the Delta_Q_True (MW) values calculated with respect to the 'True Data'.

 ## Color Code